the-argus/nixos-talks/beginners-guide.md

 \** this isn't entirely guaranteed cross-architecture, its possible for a build to only support linux or only x86_64 etc

+nix is like the better docker: instead of adding a layer of complexity on top of the already complex original problem, they just... fixed the original problem

 ---

 ## Installation